adasomg/the-missing-clojure-intro/README.md

 user=> (:key m) ;; :keywords are also invokable as a function! this is also roughly equivalent to (get m :key) "value"

-;; but other simple types aren't, you can invoke a number as a function ;; this is one of the reasons why :keywords are the preferred type for map keys user=> (1 {1 "val"})
+;; but other simple types aren't, you cannot invoke a number as a function ;; this is one of the reasons why :keywords are the preferred type for map keys user=> (1 {1 "val"})
 ClassCastException class java.lang.Long cannot be cast to class clojure.lang.IFn